-Putting a number one benefit can help reel them in and, better yet, retain them once hired because they’ll never forget why they applied in the first place.
+Sharing the number one benefit first can help reel them in and, better yet, help them remember why they applied in the first place once hired.
 So think of something that makes being a tour guide for your company the best job in the world, even when they have to deal with annoying tourists.

 The best way to write a hook is to either frame it as a question like, “Do you know all the best places to eat in Vancouver?”
 Or paint a picture, “Imagine starting work every morning, feeling the ocean breeze on your face, knowing you’ll get to see a whale today.”

 4. Market your tour company

 When writing a tour guide job description, a common misconception is that it’s all about making candidates consider why they’d be right for the position.
 While that’s significant, it’s also important to emphasize why your tour company is a great place to work.